-Expected credit losses are assessed by the Fund in accordance with the accounting policies outlined in Note 2(h).
-The directors have performed an assessment of expected credit losses in relation to loans receivable in the statement of financial position as at the end of the reporting period, and have determined that there has been no significant increase in credit risk during the period.
+Impairment provisions are assessed by the Fund in accordance with the accounting policies outlined in Note 2(g).
+The Directors have performed an assessment of impairments in relation to loans receivable in the statement of financial position as at the end of the half-year, and have determined that there has been no significant increase in credit risk during the year.